This chapter discusses how to manage the data entries in your directory. It also describes how to set referrals and to encrypt attribute values.

 The checks ensure that the attribute values conform to IETF recommendations.
 All nonconforming attributes are rejected and logged in the errors log.
 The log messages include the connection and operation ID, if applicable.

-By default, the server does not automatically check the syntax of the previously mentioned operations.
-If you want to turn syntax checking on, use the following procedure.
+By default, the server automatically checks the syntax of the previously mentioned operations.
+If you want to turn syntax checking off, use the following procedure.

 Syntax checking is not the same as schema checking.
 For information about schema checking, see Managing Schema Checking.